Dear All,

 Hi Tanya,

-You can send a letter to employee saying that F&F and exp letter will be on hold till the time he/she pays back the due with the company.
-There is no standard format but you can draft one as per your compant standards.
+You can send a letter to the employee saying that the Full and Final settlement and experience letter will be on hold until he/she pays back the amount due to the company.
+There is no standard format, but you can draft one as per your company's standards.

 Regards,